aziz-mohammadi/nike-landing-page/README.md

 # React & TailwindCSS Nike Landing Page

-## This is a landing page which designed by only tailwindcss
+## This is a landing page which is designed by only tailwindcss